apache/pulsar-manager/README.md

 1. Access Pulsar manager UI at `http://${frontend-end-ip}/#/environments`.

     If you started Pulsar Manager using docker or docker-compose, the Pulsar Manager is running at port 9527.
 You can access the Pulsar Manager UI at http://127.0.0.1/#/environments.

     If you are deploying Pulsar Manager 0.1.0 using the released container, you can log in the Pulsar Manager UI using the following credentials.

     * Account: `pulsar`
     * Password: `pulsar`

     If you are deploying Pulsar Manager using the latest code, you can create a super-user using the following command.
 Then you can use the super user credentials to log in the Pulsar Manager UI.

-    ```$xslt
+    ```
     CSRF_TOKEN=$(curl http://backend-service:7750/pulsar-manager/csrf-token)
     curl \
-        -H 'X-XSRF-TOKEN: $CSRF_TOKEN' \
+        -H "X-XSRF-TOKEN: $CSRF_TOKEN" \
-        -H 'Cookie: XSRF-TOKEN=$CSRF_TOKEN;' \
+        -H "Cookie: XSRF-TOKEN=$CSRF_TOKEN;" \
-        -H "Content-Type: application/json" \
+        -H 'Content-Type: application/json' \
         -X PUT http://backend-service:7750/pulsar-manager/users/superuser \
         -d '{"name": "admin", "password": "apachepulsar", "description": "test", "email": "username@test.org"}'
     ```

-   `backend-service`: The IP address or domain name of the backend service.
+    * `backend-service`: The IP address or domain name of the backend service.

 2. Create an environment.

     An environment represents a Pulsar instance or a group of clusters you want to manage.
 A Pulsar Manager is capable of managing multiple environments.